kriware/ahtm/README.md

 ### Command-Line Interface

 AHTM provides a simple command-line interface.
-You can use the following commands with sudo:
+You can use the following commands (with sudo if required):

 - **Install a Tool**:
   ```bash